Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The white line of the abdomen (linea alba) is a fibrous plate that extends along the anterior median line from the xiphoid process to the pubic symphysis.
-The line is formed by the intersecting fibers of the aponeuroses of the wide abdominal muscles (oblique and transverse) of the right and left sides.
+The white line of the abdomen (linea alba) is a fibrous plate extending along the anterior midline from the xiphoid process to the pubic symphysis.
+The line is formed by the crossing fibers of the aponeuroses of the broad abdominal muscles (oblique and transverse) of the right and left sides.

-In the upper sections, where the medial edges of the rectus abdominal muscles are at a great distance from each other, the white line is wider (up to 2.5 cm in diameter) than in the lower part.
-From the level of the navel in the direction of the pubic symphysis, the white line tapers considerably, and its thickness increases in the sagittal plane.
+In the upper sections, where the medial edges of the rectus abdominis muscles are at a large distance from each other, the white line is wider (up to 2.5 cm in diameter) than in the lower part.
+From the level of the navel in the direction of the pubic symphysis, the white line noticeably narrows, and its thickness in the sagittal plane increases.

 The white line of the abdomen is very strong.
-It contains only thin branches of blood vessels, therefore, when carrying out the incisions along the white line during the operation, there is almost no bleeding.
-This is used by surgeons, when it is necessary to create broad access to the organs of the abdominal cavity and pelvis.
+It contains only thin branches of blood vessels, so when making incisions along the white line during surgery, there is almost no bleeding.
+Surgeons use this when it is necessary to create wide access to the abdominal and pelvic organs.

 Where does it hurt?